US study shows gaps in hepatitis C testing, care for women at risk

 Share article via email

-A woman is seen holding a newborn baby.
+A woman is seen holding a baby.

 Fewer than half of reproductive-aged women with opioid use disorder in the U.S. undergo hepatitis C testing, with Black and Asian women less likely than their white counterparts to be screened for the viral infection, according to a new study.